Biographical Notes for Members of the Open Data Governance Board (ODGB)

 Barry Lowry, Chief Information Officer, Office of the Government Chief Information Officer

 Barry Lowry has been the Chief Information Officer for the Irish Government since April 2016, with the primary task of taking forward the Public Service ICT and eGovernment Strategies.
 These set out ambitions for developing the use of shared services, digital services and data to better serve the people of Ireland and ensure that Ireland is well-placed to benefit from European initiatives, such as the Digital Single Market.
 Barry was previously the Director for IT Shared Services and Strategy, and Head of the IT Profession within the Northern Ireland Civil Service.
 Barry is a Fellow of the Irish and British Computer Societies and is a former winner of the BCS Northern Ireland IT Professional of the Year.

-Dr. Adegboyega Ojo is Senior Research Fellow and Head of the E-Government Unit at the Insight Centre for Data Analytics, NUI Galway.
-He is also Principal Investigator of a number of European Union Projects.
-He was Senior Lecturer at the University of Lagos, Nigeria, where he earlier earned his Doctorate degree and also worked at the Centre for Electronic Governance, United Nations University (UNU) in Macao SAR, China.
-At UNU, he supported governments in Africa, Asia, and Latin America.
-Adegboyega has published widely in the areas of Open Data, e-Participation, Smart Cities and Whole-of-Government models for E-Government.
-His current research investigates conditions and factors for data-driven innovation in government and the society.
+Adegboyega Ojo is Associate Professor of Management and Government Information Systems at Maynooth University School of Business.
+Before his appointment at Maynooth University, he was Senior Research Fellow and Head of the E-Government Unit at the Data Science Institute, NUI Galway.
+He also worked at the Centre for Electronic Governance, United Nations University in Macao SAR, China, where he supported governments in Africa, Asia, and Latin America.
+Adegboyega has published widely in the areas of open data, e-participation, e-government strategy and architecture, and smart cities.
+His current research investigates conditions for effective adoption of data-driven innovation and AI-based solutions in government and society.

 Mr Martin Quigley